Hilariously Abusive Childhood

 - Grandad Freeman is an outspoken proponent of beating misbehaving children with a belt buckle, often threatening his two grandsons with this.
 In one particularly polarising scene, Grandad encourages a nigh-hipppie-ish mother to whip her (tantrum-throwing, extremely loud) roughly 4-year-old old son in a grocery store.
 Though initially reluctant, she gives it a try with his belt while her fellow customers look on with approval.

-- The entire childhood of Timmy Turner can to be considered to this way.
+- The Fairly OddParents.
+The entire childhood of Timmy Turner can to be considered to this way.
 Especially as that is why children get Fairy Godparent assigned to them in the first place.

-- According to Pinkie Pie of My Little Pony: Friendship Is Magic, she grew up on a rock farm.
+- My Little Pony: Friendship Is Magic: Pinkie Pie grew up on a rock farm.
 A rock farm, where she and her family worked all day moving rocks around for no particular reason — some of which were about the same size as Pinkie herself at the time.
 Abuse didn't seem to be the intention, but the effect was about as soul-crushing as you'd expect.
+Pinkie Pie doesn't seem to have suffered too badly (her parents appreciated that first party she threw, so it's not like they were against any fun), but her older sister Maud doesn't appear capable of any strong emotions at all.

-- Archer definitely received one of these from Malory.
+- The title character definitely received one of these from Malory.
 It's always played for laughs... but since this is a show that plays miscarriages and cancer for laughs, that's not really surprising.

 - Also, Archer himself has absolutely no idea how to take care of The Wee Baby Seamus.

-- Neither does Mallory, who in one of the rare occasions she is willing to take the baby starts gently telling him that she's the only person in the world he can trust.
+- Neither does Mallory, who in one of the rare occasions she is willing to take the baby starts gently telling him that she's the only person in the world he can trust - after deceiving him and using that as the reasoning.
 Lana walks in and claims this explains a lot.

 - Lil' Rummy in Lil Bush constantly mentions being abused by his father.
 He sometimes tells his friends he'd like to talk about it, but they never will.